 By Samantha Sallade, Ph.D.

 Dr. Sallade is a certified school psychologist who is experienced in evaluating children for autism and other neurodevelopmental challenges.
-She is the Director of Clinical Outreach of As You Are, a virtual clinic dramatically increasing access to early autism diagnostic services through the use of exclusively telehealth appointments.
+She is the Director of Clinical Operations of As You Are, a virtual clinic dramatically increasing access to early autism diagnostic services through the use of exclusively telehealth appointments.

 If your child receives a diagnosis of autism spectrum disorder, it’s natural to have lots of questions.
 One of the most common questions I hear is, “When do I tell my child about this diagnosis?”
 Or, “Do I have to say anything to my child about this diagnosis?”

 Although the phrasing may vary, parents are very often concerned about what to tell their children, how to tell their children, and whether to tell their children at all.
-No matter how old your child is, it’s smart to think through these concerns now, so you’re ready in the future.
+No matter how old your child is, it’s smart to think through these issues now, so you’re ready in the future.
 Here are some tips that can help.

 “When” ultimately depends on the child